Post-Workout Nutrition: Get the most out of your workout

 3. Oatmeal with fruit: Oats and fruit are rich in fiber; this helps in passing carbohydrates slowly through the bloodstream.
 Oats also contain adequate amounts of B vitamins that help in converting carbohydrates into energy.

 This makes them a great combination for powering you through your intense workout!

 3. Whole grain bread: Although bakery products are considered “not so healthy” foods, whole grain bread contains higher levels of fiber.
 This helps increase the carbohydrate levels in the body, thus increasing energy.

 A couple of slices of this bread with honey or slices of hard-boiled eggs, 45 minutes before a workout will be beneficial.

-For example, pineapple contains anti-inflammatory properties that helps prevent serious muscle injury.
+For example, pineapple contains anti-inflammatory properties that help prevent serious muscle injury.

 2. Greek yogurt: When your muscles are fatigued, your body needs proteins to keep them strong and growing.
 Compared to regular yogurt, Greek yogurt contains higher amounts of proteins.
 Consuming Greek yogurt after a workout will provide you with some of the protein your body needs.
 One great option is to pair it with fruit.

 3. Eggs: Eggs are a great source of protein and carbs.
 You can have a boiled egg or even one that is fried using less oil.
 Apart from the proteins and carbohydrates, eggs are known to be a rich natural source of Vitamin D. Go ahead and eat an egg every day [Editor’s note: Agreed!].

 You also need to concentrate on your water consumption; avoid those energy drinks and sodas.

 Water is the best drink that will keep you refreshed.
 It does not have any side effects and will keep you hydrated all day.